 Community Action Commission (CAC) may be able to direct families and individuals to grant programs and other forms of financial assistance.
-Possibly receive LIHEAP funds, weatherization, free food, and rent help.
+Income qualified families can possibly receive LIHEAP funds, weatherization, free food, and rent help.
 (717) 732-1944.
-Learn more on energy assistance in Pennsylvania.
+There are other utility programs too in the state, and learn more on energy assistance in Pennsylvania.

 Neighbors in Christ offers a very limited amount of emergency financial help for paying bills and basic needs.
 Examples of what can be paid for include shelter, rent, utility, groceries, food, medications, and clothing.
 Those who live in the Big Springs School District can apply at First Presbyterian Church, 111 Big Spring Avenue, Newville, PA 17241.

 Samaritan Fellowship offers crisis assistance help to persons living in Middlesex Township, Carlisle and South Middleton school districts, and also the Gardners area.
 Medical assistance, rent, and other needs are provided for.
 99 Mooreland Avenue, Carlisle, Pennsylvania 17013, telephone (717) 243-7338